 The Integrated Wildfire Management Services provided by the VWS include:

 • Wildfire suppression services

 • Wildfire suppression and management training

 • Monitoring and active fire suppression during prescribed ecological burns

-• With the ongoing support of the community, VWS will continue its goal of saving and protecting South Africa’s natural heritage, property, lives and precious mountain water catchment areas.
+• Saving and protecting South Africa’s natural heritage, property, lives and precious mountain water catchment areas.

-As a section 21 not for profit company, the VWS is run by a Board of Directors that deals with the governance and strategic direction of the organisation.
+VWS is run by a CEO and Board of Directors that deals with the governance and strategic direction of the organisation.
 All four stations have a dedicated Station Management Team that deals with operational matters and ensures that the members are well trained, equipped and ready to respond to a call-out at a moment’s notice throughout the year.